-The Target Fund invests primarily in transferable equity securities as well as depository receipts of small-cap companies (i) which are incorporated in the Asia region, and/or (ii) which have their principal business activities in the Asia region.
-The Asia region includes but is not limited to the following countries: Bangladesh, Cambodia, Hong Kong, India, Indonesia, Korea, Malaysia, mainland China, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand and Vietnam.
+The Target Fund invests primarily in transferable equity securities as well as depository receipts of small-cap companies (i) which are incorporated in the Asia region, or (ii) which have their principal business activities in the Asia region.
+The Asia Region includes but is not limited to the following countries: Bangladesh, Cambodia, Hong Kong, India, Indonesia, Korea, Malaysia, Mainland China, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand and Vietnam.
 Furthermore, for the purpose of the Target Fund's investment objective, Asian small-cap companies are those having a market capitalisation at the time of initial purchase within the range of the market capitalisations of companies included in the MSCI AC Asia ex-Japan Small Cap Index (Index).
 Once a security qualifies for initial purchase, it continues to qualify for additional purchases as long as it is held by the Target Fund.

 In addition, since the investment objective is more likely to be achieved through an investment policy which is flexible and adaptable, the Target Fund may also invest in participatory notes and other types of transferable securities, including equity and fixed income securities of issuers worldwide.
+The Target Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs.